matthiasn/clojure-system-book/manuscript/redux-style-example.md

 You can probably imagine how useful that can be when you build anything more complex.
 And over the next couple of chapters, I will show you different examples of more complex applications using the same pattern, only then composing more complex behavior out of the same predictable handler functions.
 By the way, these handler functions are easily testable because they are pure, acting on immutable data and returning new values, rather than mutating some existing state.
 We'll get to that in a later chapter.

 Now check out the example application, play around with it, and let me know what you think.
-The systems-toolbox has helped me build these applications:
+The **[systems-toolbox](https://github.com/matthiasn/systems-toolbox)** has helped me build these applications so far:

 * **[BirdWatch](https://github.com/matthiasn/BirdWatch)**
 * **[iWasWhere](https://github.com/matthiasn/iWasWhere)**